 (1) In this Act, unless the context requires otherwise —

-“Commission” means the body continued as the Insurance Commission of Western Australia under the Insurance Commission of Western Australia Act 1986;
+Commission means the body continued as the Insurance Commission of Western Australia under the Insurance Commission of Western Australia Act 1986;

-“contract of insurance” means a contract of insurance with the Commission and complying with the requirements of this Act;
+contract of insurance means a contract of insurance with the Commission and complying with the requirements of this Act;

-“Director General” means the chief executive officer of the department of the Public Service principally assisting in the administration of the provisions of the Road Traffic Act 1974 that section 5 of that Act defines as the “licensing provisions of this Act”;
+Director General means the chief executive officer of the department of the Public Service principally assisting in the administration of the provisions of the Road Traffic Act 1974 that section 5 of that Act defines as the “licensing provisions of this Act”;

-“District Court” means The District Court of Western Australia established under the District Court of Western Australia Act 1969;
+District Court means The District Court of Western Australia established under the District Court of Western Australia Act 1969;

-“driver” in relation to a motor vehicle includes any person who is in charge of the motor vehicle;
+driver in relation to a motor vehicle includes any person who is in charge of the motor vehicle;

-“Fund” means the Third Party Insurance Fund established under section 16 of the Insurance Commission of Western Australia Act 1986;
+Fund means the Third Party Insurance Fund established under section 16 of the Insurance Commission of Western Australia Act 1986;

-“insured person” means the owner of a motor vehicle in respect of which a policy of insurance is in force under this Act, and the driver at the material time whether with or without the consent of the owner;
+insured person means the owner of a motor vehicle in respect of which a policy of insurance is in force under this Act, and the driver at the material time whether with or without the consent of the owner;

-“Minister” means the Minister for the time being charged by the Governor with the administration of this Act;
+Minister means the Minister for the time being charged by the Governor with the administration of this Act;

-“motor vehicle” means any vehicle propelled by gas, oil, electricity or any other motive power, not being animal power, required to be licensed, and complying with the requirements necessary for licensing, under the Traffic Act and includes a caravan, trailer or semi-trailer drawn or hauled by a motor vehicle;
+motor vehicle means any vehicle propelled by gas, oil, electricity or any other motive power, not being animal power, required to be licensed, and complying with the requirements necessary for licensing, under the Traffic Act and includes a caravan, trailer or semi-trailer drawn or hauled by a motor vehicle;

-“owner” when used in relation to a motor vehicle which is the subject of a hire purchase agreement means the person in possession of that vehicle under that agreement; and when used in relation to a motor vehicle which is the subject of a hiring agreement (other than a hire purchase agreement) includes any persons who have hired the vehicle under that hiring agreement.
+owner when used in relation to a motor vehicle which is the subject of a hire purchase agreement means the person in possession of that vehicle under that agreement; and when used in relation to a motor vehicle which is the subject of a hiring agreement (other than a hire purchase agreement) includes any persons who have hired the vehicle under that hiring agreement.

-Save as aforesaid the term “owner” means and includes every person who is the owner or part owner or joint owner of a motor vehicle, but does not include the grantee under a Bill of Sale by way of security granted in respect of a motor vehicle except when such grantee takes possession of the motor vehicle under the authority of and by way of enforcing his rights as grantee under such Bill of Sale;
+Save as aforesaid the term owner means and includes every person who is the owner or part owner or joint owner of a motor vehicle, but does not include the grantee under a Bill of Sale by way of security granted in respect of a motor vehicle except when such grantee takes possession of the motor vehicle under the authority of and by way of enforcing his rights as grantee under such Bill of Sale;

-“policy of insurance” includes a cover note and/or certificate of insurance which is binding on the insurer;
+policy of insurance includes a cover note and/or certificate of insurance which is binding on the insurer;

-“Traffic Act” means the Road Traffic Act 1974 as amended from time to time and for the time being;
+Traffic Act means the Road Traffic Act 1974 as amended from time to time and for the time being;

-“uninsured motor vehicle” means any motor vehicle in relation to which there is required to be in force a contract of insurance entered into by the owner of the motor vehicle under this Act and in relation to which there is not existing and in force a contract of insurance under this Act:
+uninsured motor vehicle means any motor vehicle in relation to which there is required to be in force a contract of insurance entered into by the owner of the motor vehicle under this Act and in relation to which there is not existing and in force a contract of insurance under this Act:

 The expression does not include a motor vehicle owned by the Commonwealth or any Commonwealth instrumentality.